-The Mayflower set sail on 16th September 1620 from Plymouth, UK, to voyage to America, known at the time as the New World.
+The Mayflower set sail on 16th September 1620 from Plymouth, UK, to voyage to America, known to English explorers at the time as the New World.
 But its history and story start long before that.

-The group, who would go on to be known as the Pilgrims, wanted to start a new way of life free of the Church of England's doctrine.
-More than 30 million people can trace their ancestry to the 102 passengers and approximately 30 crew who landed in Plymouth Bay, Massachusetts, in the harsh winter of 1620.
+More than 30 million people can trace their ancestry to the 102 passengers and approximately 30 crew aboard the Mayflower when it landed in Plymouth Bay, Massachusetts, in the harsh winter of 1620.

 He created his own church, with its own rules determined by him - called the Church of England.
 In doing this, Henry was expelled by the Pope and the reformation of the English churches had started.

 Many believed that Henry’s new church was still too similar to the Pope’s and wanted even more changes.
 Some wanted to separate it from other churches by purifying it of all Catholic practices.
 They became known as the Puritans.

 However, others believed that you could not change the church and that the only way to form a new group was to break away entirely.
 They became known as the Separatists.